thongfuu/fine-grained-car-classification/README.md

         - Download the Model/ folder contents from the link below and place them in your Drive as shown above.
         - [Link to Download Weights & Embeddings](https://drive.google.com/drive/folders/14HzPYo1hmUjNpXawaXl_qD7Ttt7lNLie?usp=sharing)

-3. Running the Demo
+3. Training the Models
-    1. Open demo_project.ipynb in Google Colab.
+    1. Open `resnet50_cv_project.ipynb` or `efficientnetb4_cv_project.ipynb` in Google Colab.
-    2. Mount Drive: Run the cell to mount Google Drive.
+    2. Mount Drive: Ensure the directory structure matches step 1.
-    3. Run all cells except those marked as "do not run".
-    4. Upload the image of the car you want the model to guess.
-If you name the file one of the class names in the dataset, it will allow the model to check if the guess is correct or incorrect.
-If you don't name the file, it will just give a guess.
+    3. Run All Cells: The notebook will load the dataset from the zip file and start the training process.

 ## Future Work
 - Object Detection: Integrate YOLOv8 to localize and crop the vehicle before classification to remove background noise.